 Using multiple numbers and/or building in a “cool down” period where sending is paused for a day or two can both help prevent carrier violations.

 Links are tricky.
 You want your lead or customer to easily click on a link as a call to action.
 However, “http,” “http://,” “https://,” “https,” “bit.ly,” “goo.gl,” “TinyURL.com,” “Ow.ly” and others can trigger some filters.

 However, before you avoid links altogether, make sure you’re using a messaging service that will alert you for any blocked texts.
-DailyStory uses Twilio integration to deploy and report on text messages.
+DailyStory uses Twilio and other SMS providers to deploy and report on text messages.